Updated July 5, 2023

-The next example is on infinite while loop which means that it will go on executing the loop infinitely.
+The next example is on infinite while loop, which means that it will infinitely go on executing the loop.
 We should always try to avoid this situation as this situation will not allow the program to terminate.
-It generally happens due to the expression statement in this case always returns true
+It generally happens due to the expression statement, in this case, always returns true.

 print("Infinite loop starts")

-If we take a close look at the above example we will see that the conditional expression n>0 is true first time as an initial value of n is 1.
-The control then enters the loop and increases n by 1 and then it executes the two print statements.
-Upon execution, it again goes to the top of the loop and checks the expression which is again true as the value of n is now 2.
-This flow repeats itself again and again as the starting expression is always true and the value of n keeps incrementing by 1 each time.
+If we take a close look at the above example, we will see that the conditional expression n>0 is the true first time as an initial value of n is 1.
+The control then enters the loop and increases n by 1, and then it executes the two print statements.
+Upon execution, it again goes to the top of the loop and checks the expression, which is again true as the value of n is now 2.
+This flow repeats itself again and again as the starting expression is always true, and the value of n keeps incrementing by 1 each time.
 This leads us to the scenario of an infinite loop as it never terminates.

 Let us print the even and odd numbers present between 1 and 10.
-Which means the lower limit is 1 and the upper limit is 10.
-The counter will have initial value as one since we will start at 1 and then keep on incrementing the counter by one.
+This means the lower limit is 1 and the upper limit is 10.
+The counter will have an initial value as one since we will start at 1 and then keep on incrementing the counter by one.

 print("Even Number" , i)